 Labor can be a scary thing when you aren’t prepared.
-Follow these 11 natural ways to prepare for birth by prepping your body for the big day.
+Follow these 11 natural ways to prepare your body for birth by prepping leading up to the big day.

 When I was pregnant with my first I had two naturopathic doctors who also happened to be midwives.
 I never in my wildest dreams imagined I would be going to a naturopath doctor but here I was, super happy with our decision, comfortable with our midwives, and I hung on their every word at our doctor appointments.